rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Local Contrast Setting:**

    - The script initializes the TV settings module.
-   - It iterates through the available local contrast levels defined in `localContrastLevels`.
+   - It enables and disables the local contrast.

 3. **Local Contrast Verification:**